Burt's Bees: 2007–present: Clorox acquisition

 As of 2007, the company manufactured over 197 products, which are distributed globally.
 In late 2007, Clorox acquired Burt's Bees for a reported sum of $925 million USD.
 The company subsequently released a statement to its customers.

 In February 2011, Burt's Bees CEO (2006–2011) John Replogle left to become CEO and president of Seventh Generation Inc. In 2011, Nick Vlahos, a 15-year veteran of The Clorox Company, was named vice president and general manager of Burt's Bees, effective April 2011.
 In 2017, Vlahos left Clorox and was named CEO of the Honest Company.
 By February 2014, the Clorox Company had increased "advertising and sales promotion spending for Burt's Bees, particularly for its lip care lines".
 At the time, "Burt's Bees sales [were] outpacing volume due to price increases".

 Co-founder Shavitz died in July 2015 at the age of 80 and was buried in Bangor, Maine.
-In his final years, he had lived on 37 acres plot of land in Parkman, Maine.
+In his final years, he had lived on a 37 acres plot of land in Parkman, Maine.

 In 2017, Burt's Bees introduced a full cosmetics line, including products such as foundation, mascara, eye shadow, and blush.

 As of March 2018, Burt's Bees lip balm had reached such a level of popularity that some reports claimed one tube of the lip balm was purchased every second.

 In 2022, Burt's Bees announced a multi-year partnership with rePurpose Global to finance a critical recycling infrastructure that prevents plastic waste from flowing into the ocean.

 In January 2024, the company announced a partnership with Hidden Valley Ranch to introduce limited-edition flavors including regular ranch, buffalo sauce, crunchy celery, and fresh carrot.
 The products came in response to an April Fool's social media post.